skip405/generator-posw/README.md

 As it's said in the features description you can choose to code in PHP.
 It will add [grunt-php2html](https://github.com/bezoerb/grunt-php2html) task to convert PHP to HTML when running the ``build`` task.
 Make sure you carefully set up the ``php-cgi`` binary for your system.

 In order to just open the coded PHP in the browser you need a PHP interpreter.
-It may come from a WAMP, MAMP, XAMPP or any other ..AMP of your choice.
+It may come in a form of a WAMP, MAMP, XAMPP or any other ..AMP of your choice.
 Besides, if you use [PHPStorm](https://www.jetbrains.com/phpstorm/), you can set this up even fancier.

 If you have any troubles making PHP work for you, please fire an issue and I'll do my best to help, if I can.